 The lake used to be dominated and almost completely covered with a plant called Water Soldier, and although it provided ideal habitat for a lot of wildlife, it also takes the oxygen out of the water.
 The Norfolk Wildlife Trust has therefore worked closely with Natural England and the Environment Agency to work out the best option for this plant.
 It is now fairly clear.

-Thompson Water is actually a man-made lake which was created in 1845 along a tributary of the River Wissey, and has nothing to do with the Pingos!
 Another mere that you may like to walk around is Horsey Mere on the Horsey Windpump Circular walk.

 Thompson Water is a lovely spot to stop before you start on the next stretch of the walk on a wide farm track.
 This is now part of the Peddars Way Long Distance Trail.

 You continue along the Peddars Way track which then turns into a tarmac lane.
 Continue up the hill and bear left, (leaving the Peddars Way which bears right).
 There is a Pingo Trail sign at the top of the hill so it's quite easy to see!
 Bearing left, walk down the slight incline, and at the bottom of the hill you'll see another sign on the left hand side pointing to the left.
 Follow the path through the hedge and walk straight ahead where you'll then come to another small fence and steps which take you down to the disused railway.

 Turn left here for yet more glorious views and wetlands!

 I really enjoyed this next section of the walk.
 You meander through Cranberry Rough where on either side you’re surrounded by water and wetland, dykes and pools.
 It’s a fantastic sight full of water violets and trees in swamps.
 It would be quite fun to take a little boat and row your way around here!